 Although employees may do everything in their power to be cautious while on the job, accidents and injuries still happen every day.
 Fortunately, injuries that are sustained at the workplace may be covered by your employer’s workers’ compensation insurance.
 If you or a loved one has been injured while in the line of work, you may have a claim for workers’ compensation.

 However, if employers do not provide workers with the compensation they deserve, an experienced local attorney may need to be brought in.
-A skilled Staunton workers’ compensation attorney could assist you with the process of making a claim and answer any questions you may have.
+A skilled Staunton workers’ compensation attorney at the Warren Law Firm could assist you with the process of making a claim and answer any questions you may have.

 Under the Virginia Workers’ Compensation Act, employers of two or more regular employees carry workers’ compensation insurance.
 To be eligible for workers’ compensation, the employee must have sustained the injury while performing a task on the employers’ behalf or in the course of working.

 To secure their right to claim benefits, employees who are injured on the job should disclose their injury to their employer immediately.
 While the law gives employees 30 days to disclose the accident to their employer in writing, it is best to do so as soon as possible to avoid the risk of losing rights to benefits.
 Injured employees must also file their claims with the Virginia Workers’ Compensation Commission within two years of the date of the injury.
 A workers’ comp attorney in Staunton could help injured employees meet these deadlines to avoid losing the right to claim benefits.

 The payouts that injured employees receive for total incapacity are generally 66 and 2/3 percent of the wage they earned before their injury occurred.
 However, there is also a cap and a minimum on this amount, which is based on the average wage in Virginia.
 The minimum is 25 percent of the average weekly wage and the maximum is 100 percent of the average state wage.
 The duration of such payments varies and depends upon the specific injury.